CfABrigadePhiladelphia/project-ideas/README.md

 If you don't have an idea to submit, you can contribute to project ideas by leaving feedback, suggesting additional ideas and considerations, and +1'ing ideas in the comments.

 Just keep in mind that any discussion must follow the Code for Philly [Code of Conduct](https://codeforphilly.org/pages/code_of_conduct).
 And if it doesn't, we'll happily remove it (and potentially you) from the group.
-We're serious about keeping our channels friendly and welcoming to everyone.
+We're serious about keeping our channels friendly, welcoming, and respectful to everyone.